MicrosoftDocs/defender-docs/defender-endpoint/safeguard-manage-maintain-mde-guide.md

 - highpri
 ---

-# Manage and maintain security posture with Defender for Endpoint
+# Use Safe Deployment Practices and Defender for Endpoint capabilities to safeguard and manage your environment

-This guide helps you manage and maintain your security posture with Defender for Endpoint by providing:
+This guide helps understand how to use safe deployment practices and Defender for Endpoint capabilities to safeguard and manage your environment.

 - Recommendations and information on safe deployment practices
 - Guidance on safe configurations including use of exclusions
-- Troubleshooting information

 ## Step 1: Safe deployment practices